dimitri/ql-to-deb/ql-to-deb.1.md

   * `-c`, `--config`:
     Which filename to use as the main ql-to-deb configuration.

-  * `--status`:
-    Display a list of known packages and their status in the debian sid distribution.
-The status is ok only when the Quicklisp release and the current sid package both have the same version string, discarding the debian epoch and debian release parts of the version number.

   * `-F`, `--fix-bugs`:
     Rebuild given package(s) from the same Quicklisp release as the current most recent debian/changelog entry, allowing for debian packaging bug